jeffThompson/CreativeProgramming2/Assignments/Week01_BlockPrints.md

 For next week, please create a sketch in Processing and etch your printing block using the laser-cutter.
 You're welcome to use any shape drawing and image processing code you like in Processing.
 You might want to look at some of the historical block-printing examples for inspiration, or early computer art which made amazing images using just black pens on paper.

 ## FOR MONDAY, FEBRUARY 11
-For next week, please finish the edition of your prints.
+For next week, please finish the edition of your prints (see the `Resources` folder for a diagram to lay them out).
 You should have 10 good-quality prints: prints should look as close to the same as possible, with even inking and clean margins.
 When done, please scan one of the prints (there's a scanner in the back of the Lab) and upload to Canvas the scan and the PDF you used to cut your block.

 Please also be sure to have Chrome and a text editor (I suggest Sublime Text) installed on your computer for next week!